icon-project/documentation/introduction/what-is-icon.md

 ## What is ICON

-The ICON project is started to ensure the integrity of data shared between institutions and companies transparently, and to move mutual assets on a block-chain and link heterogeneous blockchains without a centralized organization.
+The ICON project was started to ensure the integrity of data shared between institutions and companies transparently, and to move mutual assets on heterogeneous blockchains without a centralized organization.
 ICON blockchain technology enables companies to reduce their human and financial resources in treating data and various asset management and create an unprecedented experience for users on blockchain.

 ### Interchain - connect heterogeneous blockchains